nkoehring/markdown.social/README.md

     *) Either nick or author is required.
 Use nick for Org Social compatibility.

 The feed title can be defined either as level one title (like, `# The Title` in Markdown) or like any other variable (`:title: The Title` in MD or ADOC, or `#+TITLE: The Title` in Org).
-For Org Social compatibility, use the latter.

 More fields can be added.
 They might or might not be supported by whatever tooling others use.
-In the latter case the tool should simply show them as text fields and otherwise ignore them.
+The tool should simply show unsupported fields as text fields and otherwise ignore them.

 Depending on the format, the header might be formatted differently.
 Org-mode files should be formatted just like Org-Social suggests.
 AsciiDoc files should use AsciiDoc's Document Headers.
 Markdown has no build-in support for meta data, so plaintext.casa comes with its own format for it, that is heavily inspired by AsciiDoc's.
 See the [examples folder](/examples) for all supported formats and their specifics.